Mikeishiring/Closing-table/README.md

 ## What It's NOT Good For

 ❌ **Multi-round negotiations** — This is a **single-use mechanism**.
 Each offer can only be submitted once.
 Once used, the offer is immediately deleted from memory.
-❌ **Non-monetizable benefits** — Only handles base salary and equity as dollar amounts.
+❌ **Non-monetizable benefits** — Only handles a single total compensation dollar amount.
 Does not account for signing bonuses, benefits, PTO, or other non-standard components
 ❌ **Situations requiring human judgment** — The 10% "bridge zone" is flagged for human conversation, but the mechanism itself is purely algorithmic
 ❌ **Long-term relationship building** — This is transactional, not relational.
 No negotiation history or relationship context
 ❌ **Production use cases** — This is a prototype.
 No permanent data storage, no email integration, no audit trails